-2. Provide opportunities for both personal and professional growth.
+2. Provide opportunities

 According to recent findings by the Society for Human Resource Management 58% of employees think their company doesn't provide enough opportunities to incorporate new skills to help them move up in their careers.
 Not only that, if offered, 73% of employees would agree to take classes or workshops outside work hours.

 When top-performing employees can't quench their thirst for new skills and knowledge, they leave.
 Here are some steps you can do to prevent that from happening:

 Organize regular meetings to review work, offer feedback and talk about goals.

 Support them in their search for a new career path and offer them promotions within your company.